Nyllian/home-assistant-vm201/CONTRIBUTING.md

 ## Test your code modification

-This custom component is based on [integration_blueprint template](https://github.com/ludeeus/integration_blueprint).
+This custom component is based on [velleman_v201 template](https://github.com/Nyllian/velleman_v201).

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone